clearent/ClearentIdtechIOSFramework/README Developer Guide.md

 **ClearentProcessingModalViewController** and **ClearentProcessingModalPresenter** will be initialized and presented to the user.
 In order to initialize you need to provide some parameters like processType, paymentInfo, a reader if you use this to display the screen where the reader can be edited and also a dismiss completion.

 For the settings screen, **ClearentSettingsModalViewController** was created.
+This contains info about recently paired readers, offline mode feature (if this is available) and the option to enable/disable email receipt functionality.

  **OfflinePromptViewController** is used to notify the user about offline mode.